________________________________________________________________

 - Interact with Copilot

-- Set up, configure, and troubleshoot GitHub Copilot
+- Setting up, configuring, and troubleshooting GitHub Copilot

 - Exercise: Develop with AI-powered code suggestions using GitHub Copilot and VS Code